 This policy has been designed to describe variations in arrangements for our clients who have specific language, literacy and numeracy needs and the support services available to these persons.
-The LLN Assessment is an exercise to determine if GTI needs to deploy additional resources to accommodate student’s learning needs to achieve the desired outcome and offer equal learning opportunities.
+The LLN Assessment is an exercise to determine if GTI needs to deploy additional resources to accommodate a student’s learning needs to achieve the desired outcome and offer equal learning opportunities.

 This policy has been designed so that GTI can ‘Identify’ each student’s LLN abilities.

 In essence the policy seeks to remove barriers within learning and assessment processes and practices which place individuals with specific needs in LLN at a disadvantage.
-Clients with special need in the areas of Language, Literacy and Numeracy will have access to professional assistance and support to fulfill their training program requirements.
+Clients with special needs in the areas of Language, Literacy and Numeracy will have access to professional assistance and support to fulfill their training program requirements.

 Go Train is an organisation in which the trainers employed are professionally qualified and experienced to assist clients with their needs.
-Should there be issues with learning because of LLN difficulties, or because client may not have English as their first language, that may prevent the student comfortably completing their course, Go Train will discuss this with the individual and may refer them to an appropriate LLN service.
+Should there be issues with learning because of LLN difficulties, or because a client may not have English as their first language, that may prevent the student comfortably completing their course, Go Train will discuss this with the individual and may refer them to an appropriate LLN service.

 Go Train will maintain professional development opportunities, and provision of professional services available to assist persons with specific disabilities and learning difficulties.

 Go Train processes and practices are developed to standards of vocational competence established for the community services and education sectors.
 Assessment processes and practices are designed to assess against the specified standard which is required to achieve a competent outcome.
 We will vary assessment arrangements where the standards permit for individuals with special needs.
 The extent of variations depends on the learning and development being undertaken and the assessment strategy utilised.
 Variations to the assessment processes and practices will be agreed prior to a student commencing the course or unit.